The Best Antivirus Software in 2025, Tested By Security Researchers

 How often should I scan my computer?

-We recommend performing a full scan at least once a month, but it’s good practice to scan your computer whenever you download files off of the internet, plug a storage device to your computer, or connect to a public Wi-Fi network.
-However, most antivirus software these days offer on-access scanning wherein they scan your computer whenever the app is open.
-In such cases, scans initiated by the user (a.k.a. on-demand scanning) aren’t absolutely necessary.
+We recommend a full scan at least once a month.
+Also, scan your computer whenever you download files off of the internet, plug a storage device into your computer, or connect to a public Wi-Fi network.